kevinjdillon/arm-templates/README.md

 # arm-templates
-ARM templates for test/dev and learning purposes
+ARM templates for test/dev and learning purposes!